johowoo/FitnessAPP/README.md

 ## To be done
 ### bugs to be fixed
 * sets of cardio
+* each library can not be empty(add problems);
 * transparency in PhotoModal
 * adjust to different smartphones (iPhone 8 ...
 Android)

 ### new functions
+* avoid duplicated category
+* update library once adding new exercise to specific category
+* deletable category in EditLibrary and CustomWorkout
+* change UI of the ExerciseList
 * editable library(add exercise to each sets from common ExerciseList give options: whether add to the library or currentWorkout)
 * add new Category in EditLibrary